capstanlqc/pirls-omegat-setup/README.md

 ## To do / Pending

 1. Investigate why the project may reload twice even though there are no changes in source files.
+2. Fix issue with collapsed adjacent inline codes
-2. Discuss QA checks in VeryFire
+3. Discuss QA checks in VeryFire
-3. Discuss T&A notes
+4. Discuss T&A notes